Blended Pistachio Overnight Oats

 Leftovers and Storage

-Store overnight oats in sealed jars or containers in the refrigerator.
+Store oats in airtight jars in the refrigerator for up to 5 days.

 FAQ